Roy-lab/MERLIN-SUITE/README.md

       Using the application, users can interactively visualize and download high-quality global and cell-cluster-specific module regulatory networks.
 Example output networks for [Module921](https://github.com/Roy-lab/MERLIN-SUITE/tree/main/visualization/MERLIN-VIZ_cellcluster_specific_module_network_visualization/Module921) are provided.

     * _**Cytoscape-based condition-specific module network visualization and regulator inference**_
-      This visualization provides the condition-specific module network information and network rewiring in a per-module-based way.
+      <br><br>This visualization provides the condition-specific module network information and network rewiring in a per-module-based way.
 This requires Cytoscape software for the visualization.
 The steps are as following:<br>
       **Step-1: Creating module gene file**
       <br>In parity with the previous heading, looking at the network rewiring for the module of interest: Module921.
 For that, first the module gene file is created using the script file [get_module_genes.sh](https://github.com/Roy-lab/MERLIN-SUITE/blob/main/visualization/Cytoscape_based_condition_specific_visualization/get_module_genes.sh) based on the input of a text file that declares the modules of interest (i.e., [modules.txt](https://github.com/Roy-lab/MERLIN-SUITE/blob/main/visualization/Cytoscape_based_condition_specific_visualization/modules.txt)), and second is the consensus module assignment file (i.e. [consensus_module_0_2_geneset.txt](https://github.com/Roy-lab/MERLIN-SUITE/blob/main/results/Merlinp/Lambda_0100/consensus_module_0_2_geneset.txt)).
       ```text